-Recently we have been updating our stories on Facebook, but also wanted to share these on our blog for those who may not use Facebook.
-This blog is a little bit about Hundy Mundy Woodland Burial.
-Hundy Mundy Wood on the Scottish Borders is part of the Mellerstain estate and is a place of beauty, rich in wildlife, history and heritage.
+Recently we have been updating our stories and wanted to share the story behind Hundy Mundy Woodland Burial ground.
+Hundy Mundy Wood on the Scottish Borders is part of the Mellerstain estate and is a place of beauty, rich in wildlife, history and heritage...

 We wanted to offer families a natural option, one that closer to nature and supported the countryside that is so special to us.
 Somewhere our natural lawn mowers, could still continue to graze the grass areas of the woodland, while family and friends could remember those who were so special to them, in peaceful, un-spoilt surroundings, with the time and freedom to do things their way.